How To Start a Joint Divorce Application – The Pros and Cons

 Table Of Contents

-What is a joint divorce application?
+What is a joint divorce application in England and Wales?

-Over the last 50 years, it has only been possible for one spouse to apply for divorce, with the majority of applications being fault-based grounds, such as unreasonable behaviour and adultery.
+Over the last 50 years, it has only been possible for one spouse to apply for divorce, with the majority of applications being fault-based grounds such as unreasonable behaviour and adultery.

 Benefits of Joint Divorce Applications